greim/eventual-pony/readme.md

  * Write code and handle exceptions in sync style.
  * Stream2 readables, writables and transforms.
  * Has `pipe()`ing and backpressure.
+ * Works natively on io.js.
+Works on node with `--harmony`.
  * Backed by [co](https://www.npmjs.com/package/co) so do any co stuff.
  * Great name.